Applying from Overseas

 If you are coming to Durham from outside the European Union, once you accept your new post, Durham University will apply for a Certificate of Sponsorship (CoS) on your behalf.

 Once agreed, you will receive a CoS number.
-You will need this number to apply for your Visa through the UK Border Agency.
+You will need this number to apply for your Visa through the UK Visas and Immigration

 Verification of eligibility to work